Camping in Colorado: The Basics

 • Be aware of your location and obey all posted signs and notices at campgrounds and trail entrances.
 If venturing onto private property, be sure to first get the owner’s permission.

-• Remember to Care for Colorado throughout your travels by following our Seven Care for Colorado Leave No Trace Principles.
+• Remember to Do Colorado Right throughout your travels by following our Seven Care for Colorado Leave No Trace Principles.

 Packing Essentials